benjamin-chan/RepData_PeerAssessment1/PeerAssessment1.md

 >
 > 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with `NA`s)
 >
 > 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-> minute interval, etc.>
+For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
 >
 > 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
 >